leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/4chatmantsnf_time_and_space_in_narrative_framework_chatman.md

 ---
-UID: "4ChatmanTSNF"
-Title: "Time and Space in Narrative Framework"
-Author: "Chatman"
+Author: Chatman
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: TIME
 Prima-Forma:
-  - "fluus"
+- fluus
-  - "time"
+- time
-DIR: "TIME"
-Summary: "The manipulation of time exists either temporally or spatially."
+Summary: The manipulation of time exists either temporally or spatially.
+Title: Time and Space in Narrative Framework
+UID: 4ChatmanTSNF
 ---
 ### Title: **Chatman's Time and Space in Narrative Framework**

 - **Time and Space in Narrative**: